Technology in Medicine Scholarly Concentration Program

 - Technology-related mentored research by an approved faculty member during the summer between first and second years

-- All students will participate in monthly presentations, invited speakers related to Technology in Medicine subjects
+- All students will participate in any presentations or invited speakers related to Technology in Medicine subjects

 - All students will join/lead the Technology in Medicine student group and contribute to ongoing SOM Technology in Medicine projects

-- Be a class representative for iPad and other technology issues as they arise
+- Be a class representative technology issues as they arise

 - Consider a technology-related project for their quality improvement project during CBLC